ManasAbhinay/Journal_Club/README.md

 - Huang, Gao, et al. "Densely connected convolutional networks."
 Proceedings of the IEEE conference on computer vision and pattern recognition.
 2017.
 - Kingma, Diederik P., and Jimmy Ba.
 "Adam: A method for stochastic optimization." arXiv preprint arXiv:1412.6980 (2014).
 - Ioffe, Sergey, and Christian Szegedy.
 "Batch normalization: Accelerating deep network training by reducing internal covariate shift."
 International Conference on Machine Learning.
 PMLR, 2015.

+For more details, you can refer to the full paper: [CheXNet: Radiologist-Level Pneumonia Detection on Chest X-Rays with Deep Learning](https://arxiv.org/abs/1711.05225).